 2. PCIe Power Cables

-For graphics cards that requires more than 75 watts of power, a PCIe power cable is used to connect the graphics card to the Power Supply Unit as shown below:
+For graphics cards that require more than 75 watts of power, a PCIe power cable is used to connect the graphics card to the Power Supply Unit, as shown below:

 6-Pin PCI-E Connector

-If your card needs more power to run, then it will use either a 6-pin or an 8-pin connector.
-The 6-pin connector has the capability to provide your card with 75 watts of additional power.
+If your card needs more power to run, it will use a 6-pin or an 8-pin connector.
+The 6-pin connector can provide your card with 75 watts of additional power.

-The Asus ROG Strix GeForce GTX 1650 OC edition 4GB GDDR6 is a good example of a card that requires only one 6-pin PCI-E cable to function.
+The Asus ROG Strix GeForce GTX 1650 OC edition 4GB GDDR6 is an excellent example of a card requiring only one 6-pin PCI-E cable.

-Note that in this case the extra 6-pin connector would provide about 25 watts of power or so despite it having the capacity to provide 75 watts of additional power.
+In this case, the extra 6-pin connector would provide about 25 watts of power or so despite it having the capacity to provide 75 watts of additional power.

 8-pin PCI-E Connector

-For cards that require even more than 150 watts of power to run, you will have to resort to an 8-pin PCI-E Cable.
-The 8-pin cable is capable of carrying up to 150 watts of additional power.
+For cards requiring even more than 150 watts of power to run, you must use an 8-pin PCI-E Cable.
+The 8-pin cable can carry up to 150 watts of additional power.